 - Group art therapy

-Ancillary therapies: Substance abuse patients who participate in the Hope Program also have the opportunity to participate in a number of ancillary therapeutic experiences during their time at Life Healing Center.
+Ancillary therapies: Substance abuse patients who participate in the Hope Program also have the opportunity to participate in a number of ancillary therapeutic experiences during their time at our treatment center.
 Depending upon clinical appropriateness and the specific needs of the patient, the following are among the ancillary services that may be incorporated into his or her treatment plan:

 - Individual equine therapy